oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > EDITOR'S NOTE:  need examples of applying the TypeOptions

-All semantic validation keywords defined in Section 7.3 of [JSON Schema](#jsonschema) are valid `/format` options for the String type.
+All semantic validation keywords defined in Section 7.3 of [JSON Schema](#jsonschema) are valid *format* options for the String type.

 When applying the *pattern* option in JIDL, it should be directly connected to the String TypeName.
 The entire pattern